Great Denver Cocktails

 .5 oz. simple syrup

-Muddle cherries, lemon juice and simple syrup; add whiskey and Three Pins; add ice and shake.
+Muddle cherries, lemon juice and simple syrup; add whiskey and liqueur; add ice and shake.
 Serve up.
 Garnish with round slice of lemon peel (to replicate the Colorado sun).
 Drink and enjoy!

 More Denver Cocktails

-Downtown Denver's new (but old school) cocktail bar, Green Russell (1422 Larimer St.), offers the Jalisco Sour: blanco tequila, mescal, Leopold Brothers' peach whiskey, fresh grapefruit and lime juices, and black-pepper syrup.
+Downtown Denver's speakeasy-style cocktail bar, Green Russell, offers the Jalisco Sour: blanco tequila, mezcal, Leopold Bros.
+Rocky Mountain Peach Whiskey, fresh grapefruit juice, lime juice and black-pepper syrup.

-The curiously-named-but-delicious Corpse Reviver at Jax Fish House (1539 17th St.) is a mix of Leopold Brothers' American small batch gin, cointreau, cocchi Americano, fresh lemon juice with a rinse of absinthe.
+The curiously-named-but-delicious Corpse Reviver at Jax Fish House is a mix of Leopold Bros.
+American Small Batch Gin, Cointreau, Cocchi Americano, and fresh lemon juice with a rinse of absinthe.

 Blackberry Sage Manhattan

-Duo Restaurant (2413 W. 32nd Ave.) offers the enticing Blackberry Sage Manhattan, with Leopold Brothers' blackberry whiskey spiked with sage and lemon.
+Duo Restaurant offers the enticing Blackberry Sage Manhattan, made with Leopold Bros.
+Rocky Mountain Blackberry Whiskey spiked with sage and lemon.